alauri/oracle-tac-apps/examples/README.md

 # Application examples

-In this folder are provided application examples for the HA in the following programming languages:
+We provide application examples in the following programming languages:

  - Python
  - Golang
  - Java

-Each example is a small and isolated application that can be execute with any additional dependency or configuration.

-Under any language folder you'll find a README file that explains how to install and run the related application.

-In case you want a more straightforward way to configure one or all the applications, please refer to the *orchestrate* section of this project.
+# Applications commands

+All applications behave in the same way and all of them are CLI applications with the same commands.
+Their purpose is to show how the *cx_Oracle* driver can be used in different programming languages to achieve the **HA**.

+## The interactive prompt

+A interactive prompt to send command to the service manually can be started with the *human* command:

+    oracle-ha human --help

+## The automatic interface

+All the other commands are job to fire:

+    oracle-ha insert --help
+    oracle-ha update --help
+    oracle-ha delete --help